We Can Help

 Making the Call

-It was scary when I even thought about calling the Sistercare crisis line.
+It was scary when I even thought about calling the Sistercare service line.
 It is hard for me to ask for help and it was hard to admit the abuse I was experiencing.
-But I made my decision, called the crisis line, and the crisis line counselor asked how she could help me.
+But I made my decision, called the service line, and the service line counselor asked how she could help me.
 The counselor understood and believed me and really wanted to know what I needed.
 She asked me if I was safe.

 Understanding The Situation